 The World of Hyatt Credit Card is one of my favorite hotel credit cards.
 I find this to be a card that’s worth holding onto long term, given that it offers an annual free night certificate valid at a Category 1-4 property, Discoverist status for as long as you have the card, and historically gives you access to cardmember only bonuses.
-I value these benefits at significantly more than the card’s $75 annual fee.
+I value these benefits at significantly more than the card’s $95 annual fee.

 I redeemed my anniversary free night certificate at the Park Hyatt Saigon last year

 So this is a card I recommend getting thanks to the long term value it offers, though I also think it’s worth highlighting just how generous the welcome bonus is.
 Keep in mind that this card isn’t subjected to the 5/24 rule, meaning that you can qualify for the welcome bonus even if you’ve opened five or more new cards in the past 24 months.

 Also keep in mind that World of Hyatt is transfer partners with Chase Ultimate Rewards, meaning you can transfer over points earned on cards like the Chase Sapphire Preferred® Card, Chase Sapphire Reserve® Card, or Ink Business Preferred℠ Credit Card.
 That’s great since it means you can easily “right size” your account for the redemption you’re looking for.

 How do I come up with the value of 1.5 cents per World of Hyatt point?
 Ultimately there’s no science to points valuations, and it’s both an absolute and relative exercise.
 For reference, here’s the World of Hyatt award chart (standard room rewards don’t come with any capacity controls, meaning that as long as a base room is for sale, you can redeem points for it):